July 6 – July 18, 2014

 The 2014 Tulane Summer Institute in China will be uniquely targeted at providing registrants with a broad range of exposure to Chinese law and the practice of law in and with Chinese businesses and institutions.
 This Institute will be composed of a two week session in Beijing, followed immediately by a two week session in Shanghai.
 The courses will all be taught in English by outstanding Chinese law professors from the China University of Political Science & Law in Beijing and Fudan University in Shanghai.
 Both of these schools are universally regarded as among the top five law schools in all of China.
 These Chinese instructors have many years of experience teaching North American students in English.

-Through these ties, the program has been able to acquire a significant number of internship opportunities in both cities, that will be made available after the completion of the second session for those students who attend both sessions.
+Through these ties, the program has been able to acquire a significant number of internship opportunities in both cities that will be made available both before and after program for those students who attend both sessions.
 The Beijing portion of the Institute will consist of one three (3) credit course that will expose registrants to a broad mix of traditional instruction in subjects including Introduction to the Chinese Legal System, Chinese Constitutional Law, Human Rights in China, and Chinese Environmental and Intellectual Property Law.
 The Shanghai portion of the Institute will consist of one three (3) credit course that will be more focused than the first session, with emphasis on international business and trade.
 It will provide registrants with a unique combination of traditional instruction in classes focusing on issues lawyers face in doing business in and with China -- including Chinese Corporate Law, International Business Transactions and International Trade – with practical, skills-oriented exercises that will be supervised by leading members of the Chinese bar who specialize in international business and trade.

 The hope and expectation is that registrants will enroll in both programs, although they may attend either one individually.